-- an executive summary, - an orienting overview or introduction, - a summary of existing employee opinion about internal communication, - a summary of an interview performed by you with your firm's marketing department with respect to internal communication and cross-selling, - a description of existing protocols or methods of internal communication and the degree they are being used, - a plan that contains recommendations and specific procedures that could be implemented to improve internal communication within the firm (regionally and practice-specific); and - comments of the senior manager(s) who reviewed your suggestions.
+- an executive summary, - an orienting overview or introduction in which you discuss the project's purposes and goals, - a summary of existing employee opinion about internal communication. - a summary of an interview performed by you with your firm's marketing department with respect to internal communication and cross-selling, - a description of existing protocols or methods of internal communication and the degree they are being used,

+- a plan that contains recommendations and specific procedures that could be implemented to improve internal communication within the firm (regionally and practice-specific); and - comments of the senior manager(s) who reviewed your suggestions.